JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 - $f_M$ is the modulator frequency, and
 - $k$ is any integer (that’s what $k \in \mathbb{Z}$ means).

+### Partials vs harmonics vs overtones

+To avoid confusion, let me just quickly define partials, harmonics, and overtones.

+Various sources use various definitions but I rely on a distinct meaning of each of these terms.

+* A **partial** is a spectrum member.
+* A **harmonic** is a member of a harmonic spectrum, i.e., spectrum whose partials are in a mathematical relation to each other (e.g., in a sawtooth, harmonics are integer multiples of the **fundamental frequency**).
+* An **overtone** is a harmonic that is not the fundamental frequency.

+The first harmonic is the fundamental frequency.
+The second harmonic is the first overtone.

+Acoustic instrument spectra often consist of harmonic partials, inharmonic partials, and noise.

 ## Timbre control of simple FM

 One of the goals of FM synthesis research was to be able to use a MIDI keyboard to control it.
 That means, that we need a way of keeping the timbre somewhat consistent while changing the pitch.